MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/react-native.md

 3. Unzip both archives and you will see a folder called `MobileCenter-SDK-iOS` that contains different frameworks for each Mobile Center service.
 The frameworks called `MobileCenter` is required in the project as it contains code that is shared between the different modules.
 You will also see a folder named `RNMobileCenterShared` which contains a single framework for the React Native bridge for iOS which is also required.

-4. [Optional] Create a subdirectory for 3rd-party-libraries.
+4. [Optional] Create a subdirectory for 3rd-party libraries.
     * As a best practice, 3rd-party libraries usually reside inside a subdirectory (it is often called **Vendor**), so if you don't have your project organized with a subdirectory for libraries, create a **Vendor** subdirectory now (under the **ios** directory of your project).
     * Create a group called **Vendor** inside your Xcode project to mimic your file structure on disk.